allmarkedup/purl/README.md

 Testing
 -------

 @omarqureshi has kindly contributed some unit tests, which can be run using [http://busterjs.org](buster.js).
-The browser tests only currently cover the non-jQuery version.
+The tests only currently cover the non-jQuery version.

 To run you'll need to have Buster installed (requires node and npm);